Kidnapping of Colleen Stan: Escape and trial

 It was not until 1983 that Stan was reintroduced to the children and neighbors; she was also allowed to get a job as a maid at a motel.
 Hooker wanted Stan to become his second wife, which was a turning point for Janice.
 Janice confessed that—starting with their first date—she had also been tortured, brainwashed, and referred to as a "whore" over the years by Cameron.
 Janice further stated that she survived their relationship by engaging in denial and compartmentalization.
-By August 1984, Janice began struggling with herself and went to Stan, in order to inform her that Hooker was not part of "The Company".
+By August 1984, Janice began struggling with herself and went to Stan to inform her that Hooker was not part of "The Company."
 However, she maintained that the organization did exist.

-In a televised interview for Girl in the Box, Stan told the interviewer that she then went to a bus station and phoned Hooker to inform him that she was leaving him, and that he reacted by bursting into tears; Stan subsequently caught a bus home.
+In a televised interview for Girl in the Box, Stan told the interviewer that she then went to a bus station and phoned Hooker to inform him that she was leaving him and that he reacted by bursting into tears; Stan subsequently caught a bus home.
 In the months that followed, she did not contact the police but continued to call Hooker regularly; she explained this at the trial by saying that she wanted to give Hooker, at Janice's request, a chance to reform.
 Three months later, Janice reported her husband to the police.

 She informed Lt.
-Jerry D. Brown of the Red Bluff Police that Cameron had kidnapped, tortured, and murdered Marie Elizabeth Spannhake, who had disappeared on January 31, 1976.
-Authorities were unable to locate the remains of the woman.
+Jerry Brown of the Red Bluff Police that Cameron had previously kidnapped, tortured, and murdered 19-year-old Marie Elizabeth Spannhake, who had disappeared on January 31, 1976, from Chico, California.
+According to Janice, Marie was walking home when she and Cameron picked her up before driving her to their home, where she was hung from her wrists in the basement, undressed, and tortured for an entire day.
+Spannhake was then shot in the stomach with a pellet gun and strangled by Cameron.
+The couple then wrapped Spannhake's body in blankets and buried her in a shallow grave near Lassen Volcanic National Park.
+Authorities were unable to locate any remains.
 Due to the lack of physical proof, no murder charge was brought.

 Chris Hatcher, a forensic psychologist and criminal profiler, testified for Cameron's prosecution at the start of the 1985 trial, and Janice testified against her husband in exchange for full immunity.
 In the end, Hooker was sentenced to consecutive prison terms totaling 104 years for sexual assaults, kidnapping, and using a knife in the process.
-Originally ineligible for parole until 2023, he had his hearing date moved up seven years to 2015 by California's Elderly Parole Program.
-On April 16, 2015, his request for parole was denied, and Hooker will be eligible for another hearing in 2030.
-However, due to the COVID-19 pandemic, California officials contacted Stan and advised her that they were looking into possibly granting Hooker parole in March 2021.
-Instead of a parole hearing, authorities scheduled a hearing in September 2021 to decide if Hooker should be classified as a Sexually Violent Predator, which would result in his civil commitment to a state hospital.